PetmeetlyPetmeetly

 Short answer

-German Shepherds are the most over-represented breed in gastric dilatation-volvulus (GDV, or bloat) studies, making up about 25 percent of hospitalized GDV cases[11].
-Lifetime risk in deep-chested breeds reaches 36.7 percent.
-Responsible breeders disclose family history of GDV, often recommend prophylactic gastropexy in at-risk lines, and counsel buyers on slow feeding and a first-degree relative check.
+GSDs are the most over-represented breed in gastric dilatation-volvulus (GDV, or bloat) studies, making up about 25 percent of hospitalized GDV cases[11].
+Responsible breeders disclose family history, recommend prophylactic gastropexy (a surgical stomach-tack) in at-risk lines, and counsel buyers on slow feeding.

 The gastropexy stat every GSD breeder should know